taostrive/hello-flask/README.md

 * flake8 was chosen for linting to enforce code style and quality.
 * Docker was used for containerization to ensure consistent runtime environments.
 * Github Actions was chosen for CI/CD due to its integration with Github and ease of configuration.
+* Helm charts was used to deploying this application to any Kubernetes cluster as it seamlessly integrate with CI/CD pipelines, allowing automated and consistent application deployments.

 **Further Development:**

+* Enhance the GitHub Actions CI/CD pipeline to deploy the Helm chart into a KIND cluster.
 * Switch packaging tool/dependencies management from Pipenv to Poetry.
 * Use a production WSGI server for production deployments.
-* Enable TLS.
+* Enable Authetication, Authorization and TLS.
 * Implement additional API endpoints.
 * Improve the application's health check logic.
 * Add more unit and integration tests.
 * Configure logging and monitoring for the application.
-* Deploy the application to a cloud platform.
+* Support deploying the application to a cloud Kubernetes cluster by enhancing the helm chart, e.g. enable accessing to the application via an ingress resource.